 - Camping: The survival knife will stand up in camping situations.
 It can be used for dining as well as finding some wood for your fire.
 The knife is also versatile, small, and compact and can be carried with real ease.

 - Day-to-day: Survival knives are mostly large, but once you find one small enough to carry on you, it can be used as a tool for self-defense as well.
 While it might not be accepted everywhere you go, it is great if you need to cut through something on the go.

 - Hunting: Lastly, the knife can be really helpful in hunting situations.
-If you love hunting, it can almost replace your hunting knife and instead of having two, you now need only one.
+If you love hunting, it can almost replace your hunting knife.
+Instead of having two, you now need only one.
 However, a hunting knife remains a much better tool for the job.

 Are You Ready to Use Your Survival Knife?

-Many might think that my experiment was a total waste of time and I have too much time on my hands, while others might think it was a failure, but the experience was fun.
+Many might think that my experiment was a total waste of time and I have too much time on my hands.
+Even if others think it was a failure, the experience was fun.
 The survival knife still stands as an essential part of your kit when journeying outdoors.
 I would love to hear more about your comments on the survival knife.

 Bonus: How to Make Pemmican, the Original Survival Food

 Invented by the natives of North America pemmican was used by Indian scouts as well as early western explorers.